skilesare/immortality/a_fresh_start/README.md

 Contrary to popular belief, AI is not the next bootstrap.
 It may bring this bootstrap along faster, but in order for real superintelligence to emerge, it must make the manipulation of time and the reproduction of experimental results so effortless and common that a new economy based on something else entirely can emerge.
 I can't even comprehend what this looks likes, but it is likely that entire simulated universes will pop in and out of existence in the same way that protons and electrons break and form chemical bonds.

+Imagine a universe where you can send a thousand copies of yourself on a 10,000 year journey to discover something and that that 10,000 years only seems to pass in a second for you.
+After that second you have access to the vast array of knowlege that your copies amassed during that 10,000 years.

 X. Bleeding Edges

 Please do not try to figure out what the next bootstrap is and then pursue that with reckless abandon.
 The bleeding edge of dynamic quality cannot be predicted.
 Instead, we should attempt to increase the surface area at each point in each system so that dynamic quality can have its way and find the wholeness that is produced.
 This is not to say that every touch point with dynamic quality is an equal in potential to bootstrap.
 In fact, some points will produce fragile economies, others robust, and finally, the ones that actually bootstrap will be antifragile.
 There may be many false starts along the way.